Quantum key distribution with any two independent and identically distributed states: Model of measurement unit

 \section{Model of measurement unit}

-Here, we list up the assumptions on a measurement unit. \begin{enumerate}[label=(B\arabic*)] \item Bob employs a one-bit delay Mach-Zehnder interferometer with two 50:50 beam splitters (BSs), whose delay is equal to the interval of the neighboring emitted pulses. \item After pulses pass through the second BS, the pulses are detected by two photon-number-resolving (PNR) detectors that discriminate the vacuum, a single-photon, and two or more photons of a specific optical mode.
+Here, we list up the assumptions on a measurement unit. \begin{enumerate}[label=(B\arabic*)] \item Bob employs a one-bit delay Mach-Zehnder interferometer with two 50:50 beam splitters (BSs), whose delay is equal to the interval of the neighboring emitted pulses. \item After pulses pass through the second BS, the pulses are detected by two photon-number-resolving (PNR) detectors that discriminate the vacuum, a single-photon, and two or more photons of a specific optical mode \footnote{ One can extend our proof introduced in this paper to the use of threshold detectors by following the argument in~\cite{Sasaki2017QST}.
+It is based on the idea of monitoring the number of double-click events occurring in a single-block of pulses.
+But to estimate this quantity, we need to put an optical shutter in a long arm of the Mach-Zehnder interferometer. }.
 Bob obtains the bit 0 or 1 according to which detector has reported the detection.
-We assume that the quantum efficiencies and dark countings are the same for both detectors. \end{enumerate} Bob detects photons at time slot 0 through 3, where the $j^{\th}$ ($1\le j\le 2$) time slot is defined as an expected detection time from the superposition of the $j^{\th}$ and $(j+1)^{\th}$ incoming pulses, and the $0^{\th}$ ($3^{\U{rd}}$) time slot is defined as an expected detection time from the superposition of the 1$^{\U{st}}$ ($3^{\U{rd}}$) incoming pulse and the $3^{\U{rd}}$ incoming pulse in the previous block (1$^{\U{st}}$ incoming pulse in the next block).
+We assume that the quantum efficiencies and dark countings are the same for both detectors. \end{enumerate} Bob detects photons at time slot 0 through 3, where the $j^{\th}$ ($1\le j\le 2$) time slot is defined as an expected detection time from the superposition of the $j^{\th}$ and $(j+1)^{\th}$ incoming pulses, and the $0^{\th}$ ($3^{\U{rd}}$) time slot is defined as an expected detection time from the superposition of the 1$^{\U{st}}$ ($3^{\U{rd}}$) incoming pulse and the $3^{\U{rd}}$ incoming pulse in the previous block (1$^{\U{st}}$ incoming pulse in the next block) \footnote{ Note that we describe the protocol where the emitted pulses are separated at the equal time interval.
+However, our security analysis, which will be given in Sec.~\ref{sec_proof}, can be applied even if Alice emits pulses with different time intervals.
+This is because the security analysis is focused only on each single-block of pulses, and no key-bit is extracted from the interfered pulses coming from different blocks. } .